 Specific task lighting is important in your living room if you often use it for reading or as a home office space.
 If you have a dedicated reading chair in your space, ensure it is well lit with a nearby floor lamp.
-The subtle design of this Delaktig lamp from Ikea makes it basically undetectable in this living room and the height is adjustable to suit your work space needs.

 8. Illuminate a reading corner with a metallic table lamp

 Still obsessed with copper accessories?
 Yep, us too.
 A simple metallic table lamp is a great way to add a contemporary edge to your living room, and it helps that they are also really functional and easy to manoeuvre, should your preferred reading spot ever change.